gregormaclaine/LeagueAnnouncements/README.md

 ```
 /track_many {users} - Bulk track multiple users (player#tag,player2#tag2...)

+/rollback_memory {username} {games = 1} - Forgets a certain number of games for a particular user.
+(If username is not given, effect applies to all tracked users)

 /autochecker status - Get information about the automatic checker
 /autochecker pause - Pauses the automatic checker